timotejroiko/discord.js-light/README.md

 });
 ```

-Unlike my previous project, discord.js-light attempts to deliver a cleaner discord.js experience and as such it does not include prefix managers or command handlers.
-It is still however a fairly opinionated framework and includes some non-standard behavior, convenience methods & functions, auto-login, internal sharding & intents enabled by default, sweeping intervals and logging of connection events.
-PM2 cluster support was also dropped to be reworked as a separate feature some day.
+Generally usage should be very similar to discord.js and you can safely refer to its documentation as long as you respect the caching differences explained later on in this readme.

 ## Client options

-Some client options were introduced to control certain aspects specific to this library
+Some extra client options were introduced to control certain aspects specific to this library.

 | Option | Type | Description |
 | ------------- | ------------- | ------------- |